hrishabhsrivastava/GRI2022/README.md

 # Description

 The tentative goal of this project is to predict the redshift of the galaxies using the available photometric data.
-The photometric data is available for a very narrow band.
+The photometric data is available for a very broad band, i.e. very few data points.
 The neural network will train itself on the available spectroscopic data, and will predict the same for the photometric data.
+The project involves the use of Multitask Learning.
+It will

 # Learning Series